-- 1. Demonstrate cognitive and psychomotor competence in the 5 Domains of Athletic Training. - 2.
-Integrate communication skills, both written and oral, as a healthcare provider within the larger context of the healthcare system to be able to work collectively with other healthcare providers. - 3.
+- 2. Integrate communication skills, both written and oral, as a healthcare provider within the larger context of the healthcare system to be able to work collectively with other healthcare providers. - 3.
 Assess and construct ethical, moral, and legal behavior as an Athletic Trainer. - 4.
 Manage patient care (based on their development of knowledge, clinical experience, critical thinking, and evidence-based decision making) to integrate current technological, innovative, and evidence-based approaches to effectively practice with diverse populations in a variety of clinical settings, and with a variety of allied healthcare professionals. - 5.
 Integrate the Christian tradition/mission to incorporate life, leadership, and service with and among others. - 6.
 Critique and generate research to enhance the quality of care for the healthcare profession, specifically within the Athletic Training field.